MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 }

 // Gets the printer name by displaying the list of installed printers to the user and
-// return the name of the user's selected printer. string GetPrinterName()
+// returns the name of the user's selected printer. string GetPrinterName()
 {
   // Use GetPrintQueues() of LocalPrintServer from System.Printing to get the list of locally installed printers.